Ravindra Singh Bhati: Early life and education

+On February 14, 2025, he was awarded an honorary doctorate degree by Desh Bhagat University (DBU) in Punjab.

 Political career

 Student politics

 Bhati initiated his political journey through student politics at JNVU.
 Following ABVP's refusal of ticket, he contested independently, securing victory as the inaugural independent student union president in JNVU's 57-year history.
 During his tenure, he prioritized numerous student concerns, including addressing fee issues amid the challenging COVID-19 pandemic, he had been jailed multiple times for that.

 Mainstream Indian politics

 Subsequently, recognized for his popularity, he joined the BJP under BJP Rajasthan's top leadership.
 However, he was denied ticket from the Sheo constituency, he contested independently and won, marking the first independent win in his constituency's history.
 He attained the distinction of becoming the youngest MLA in the 2023 Rajasthan Legislative Assembly elections on his 26th birthday on 3 December 2023, alongside Anshuman Singh Bhati.

 In the 2024 Indian general elections he was defeated by INC's Ummeda Ram Beniwal from Barmer Lok Sabha.

+In December 2025, he warned that the proposed 100-metre mining norm could severely impact the Aravalli region.